jfreeman812/QE-Tools/sdlcs/code-management.rst

 At their core, any pull request needs to keep three things in mind:

-* Conforms to the below coding standards
+* Conforms to all coding standards
 * Makes a useful change
 * Doesn't break anything